Wednesday, February 15, 2012

 I probably first took notice of Severin's work when he took over the artistic chores from Dick Ayers on Sgt.
 Fury for three issues (#'s 44-46).

 Sgt.
-Fury # 45, Aug 1967.
-The expressions and body language on the characters say it all.
+Fury # 45, August, 1967.
+The expressions and body language on the characters speak volumes.

-Captain Savage # 16, Sept 1969, Don Heck pencils.
-Possibly the only time Severin inked Heck.
+Captain Savage # 16, September, 1969.
+Don Heck pencils.
+The only time Severin inked Heck.

 Western Gunfighters # 9, May 1972.
-Severin produced many covers on Marvel's western reprints on the 1970s, well worth seeking out.
+Severin produced many covers for Marvel's western reprints on the 1970s and they are well worth seeking out.
 Severin also drew the sidebar characters.

 I love that Western Gunfighters cover!
 It looks great in color and you can see a version of it in Black and White on my blog.